dbdexter-dev/meteor_decode/README.md

 # LRPT decoder

 This is a free, open-source LRPT decoder.
 It reads samples from a 8-bit soft-QPSK file and outputs an image displaying the specified APIDs.
+It currently supports Meteor-M N2 and Meteor-M N2-2 in 72k mode.

 ## Compiling and installing